 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us~ Hebrews 12:1

 2015 will go down in history as the year that refused to go away quietly.
-For our family, 2015 ended with a rather brutal case of the flu.
-I got hit the hardest and because I am blessed with a husband who worries too much, I spent the better part of a day at the local urgent care clinic.
+In our family it ended with a rather brutal case of the flu.
+I got hit the hardest and because I have been blessed with a husband who worries too much, I spent the better part of an afternoon at urgent care.

-I am not a fan of urgent care.
-Waiting is NOT my thing and urgent care is all about waiting.
+I am not a fan of urgent care clinics.
+Waiting is not my thing and urgent care is all about waiting.
 It’s just what you do.
 First you wait to speak with the receptionist.
 Then you are moved to a reception area to wait some more.
-Then the medical assistant escorts you to a sad little cubicle; and at that point the waiting really begins.
-They even make you wait to leave.
+Then the medical assistant escorts you to a sad little cubicle with no windows, At that point the waiting begins in earnest.
+Then they make you wait to leave.

 The waiting aside, the thing I find most troublesome about urgent care is being packed into a room teeming with sick people.
 I have nothing against sick people per se, but there is something about being confined in an enclosed space with a dozen or more sneezey strangers harboring who-knows-what kind of strange sickness that I find truly unsettling.